JamieShi/C-Notes/Lec14 Inheritance.md

 ### exception thrown by destructor ###

-By default, if a dtor throws an exception, the prog terminated right away (`std::terminate` is called)
+By default, if a dtor throws an exception, the program terminated right away (`std::terminate` is called)

 - no option to do error recovering